buildthenmarket/Health-and-Fitness/Mental Fitness/Toughness Quotes.md

 # Mental Toughness

+- You can’t change the people around you but you can change the people around you

+## Misery loves company

+The saying "misery loves company" means that people who are unhappy or going through a difficult time often seek out the company of others who are also unhappy.
+There are a few reasons for this:

+* **Validation:** Sharing their problems with others who understand can make their own problems feel more validated and less isolating.
+* **Empathy:** Knowing that others are going through similar experiences can provide comfort and empathy.
+* **Distraction:** Talking about their problems can temporarily distract them from their own misery.
+* **Shared Misery:** In some cases, people may take comfort in knowing that they are not alone in their suffering, even if it doesn't improve their situation.

+It's important to note that while seeking company can be helpful, it's also important to find healthy ways to cope with negative emotions and seek support from positive people.

 ![dead on the inside meme](<static/dead on the inside meme.jpeg>)

-- Life is 10 percent what happens to you and 90 percent how you react to it.
+* Life is 10 percent what happens to you and 90 percent how you react to it.

 ## Failure